Barbados Labour Party: History

 The Barbados Labour Party governed from 1994 to 2008, which was commonly called the "Owen Arthur Administration".
 Prime Minister Arthur was chosen from among leaders around the globe to deliver the William Wilberforce lecture on the 200th anniversary of the Abolition of the Atlantic Slave Trade Act.

 The party lost power in the 2008 general election, winning 10 seats against 20 for the Democratic Labour Party (DLP).
 After the election, Arthur stepped down as BLP leader and was replaced by former deputy prime minister Mia Mottley in a leadership election against Attorney-General of Barbados Dale Marshall.
 Mottley also became opposition leader.

 In the summer of 2008 Hamilton Lashley, MP for St. Michael South East, resigned from the party to become an independent candidate in the House of Assembly.
 He was thereafter given a job by the DLP, the party he had belonged before crossing the floor to the BLP, as a consultant on poverty.
 This move by the member reduced to nine the number of seats the Barbados Labour Party had in the House.

 After a decade in opposition, the BLP returned to power on 25 May 2018 under Mia Mottley, who became Barbados's first female prime minister.
 The party originally won all of the seats in the House of Assembly, but Bishop Joseph Atherley, the MP for St. Michael West, became an independent MP (later founder and leader of the People's Party for Democracy and Development) and the leader of the opposition on 2 June 2018.

-In January 2022, Prime Minister Mia Mottley's Labor Party (BLP) obtained a landslide victory, winning all 30 legislative seats, in the first general election since Barbados became a republic in 2021.
+In January 2022, the BLP obtained a landslide victory, winning all 30 legislative seats, in the first general election since Barbados became a republic in 2021.

+In February 2024, BLP MP Ralph Thorne left the party, crossing the floor and becoming Leader of the Opposition.
+He joined the DLP shortly thereafter, becoming the party's leader its the first MP since 2018.

+In the 2026 Barbadian general election on 11 February, the BLP again won all 30 seats in the House of Assembly.